preethikavitha/VoiceBased-Virtual_assistent-for-windows/README.md

 ```
 python setup.py
 ```
-Run the setup script by using the command
+Install the requirements by using the command
 ```
 pip install -r requirements.txt
 ```